Pope County, Arkansas: Louisiana Purchase and Cherokee Lands

 In 1818, the chief of the Arkansas Cherokees, Tol-on-tus-ky (Tolunskee or Tollontiskee), requested that the American Board of Commissioners for Foreign Missions send a mission to Arkansas.
 The assignment was given to Cephas Washburn and his brother-in-law, Alfred Finney, who established a mission in 1820 on the west side of Illinois Bayou about four miles from the Arkansas River.
 The stream was navigable for keelboats about nine months of the year.
 The mission was named Dwight for the late Rev. Timothy Dwight, president of Yale College and a corporate member of the American Board of Commissioners for Foreign Missions.
 The site was on a gentle rise covered with a growth of oak and pine at the foot of which issued a large spring of pure water.
-Above, below and opposite the site was plenty of excellent bottomland for cultivation.
+Above, below, and opposite the site was plenty of excellent bottomland for cultivation.
 The mission was conveniently near Indian villages.
-The mission eventually included more than 25 buildings, including seven log cabins, a dining hall, library, post office, lumber house, carpenter shop, saw mill, meat house, grist mill and barn.
+The mission eventually included more than 25 buildings, including seven log cabins, a dining hall, library, post office, lumber house, carpenter shop, saw mill, meat house, grist mill, and barn.
 The land where Dwight Mission buildings were is now under the waters of Lake Dardanelle, but the cemetery is still on the hill nearby.

-By the time Arkansas Territory was established in 1819, the western Cherokees represented at least 20 percent of the total population of the Territory, mostly centered along the Arkansas River and the future Pope County.
+By the time the Arkansas Territory was established in 1819, the western Cherokees represented at least 20 percent of the Territory's total population, mostly centered along the Arkansas River and in the future Pope County.